Pass the Series 65 Exam

 Officially called the Uniform Investment Adviser Law Examination, the Series 65 tests a prospective IAR’s knowledge of matters needed to properly advise and assist clients with investments.
 It is a closed-book exam for a duration of 180 minutes that consists of 130 multiple-choice questions and covers numerous topics, including:

 - Economic factors and business information

 - Client investment recommendations and strategies

 - Laws, regulations and guidelines

 - Fiduciary duties

-RIA Registrar is able to assist you with the first step in taking the Series 65: opening your test window and then scheduling your exam.
+RIA Registrar can provide you the guidance to setting up your S65 exam.
 The test window for the Series 65 is opened for 120 days.
 Candidates can take the test one time during this time frame.
 To pass you must achieve a score of at least 72 percent.
 Once passed, you are eligible to register as an IAR!

 Please see the FAQ Section for additional information about the Series 65, Waivers and Exemptions.

 Get a free consultation today.